 If you're anything like me, some nights you just don't feel like cooking.
 In an effort to avoid the last-minute decision to hit the closest fast food chain, I try to plan a couple of meals in advance and freeze them to reheat later.

 You can make the entire recipe as instructed.
-Place the patties and gravy into a 9x13 foil baking pan.
-(You can also divide patties and gravy into smaller foil pans.)
-Cover with heavy duty foil.
+Place the patties and gravy into a 9x13-inch foil baking pan (you can also divide patties and gravy into smaller foil pans).
+Cover with heavy-duty foil.
 Label, date, and freeze!
-Reheat in a 350 degree oven for 45 to 60 minutes.
+Reheat in a 350°F oven for 45 to 60 minutes.

 Feel free to use substitutes in this recipe, you're the one eating it!